-We’ve joined the top 16% of UK companies by receiving the Investors in People Gold award.
+We’ve joined the top 16% of UK companies by receiving the We Invest In People Gold award.
 Here’s how we put our people first.

 At Wordbank, our vision is: ‘To inspire change in our industry by putting people first and driving action with meaningful words.’

 In the maelstrom of London agency life, it’s natural to focus on the day-to-day servicing of client accounts, meeting KPIs and achieving sustainable growth.
 But the people who make all of it possible are often overlooked.

 This is a mistake.
 We know from over thirty years of experience that our success is dependent on our people – our full-time, part-time and freelance Wordbankers.

 Which is why, three years ago, we began our journey to the We Invest In People Gold award.
 We wanted to strengthen our approach and create a truly people-focused working environment.

 As Lydia, our COO, puts it: ‘Putting the focus on our people means we can retain an engaged, driven team with a shared vision and values.
 It allows us to deliver great things for our clients and create sustainable success for our business.
 It all starts with our Wordbankers.’